amazingProj/C-course/README.md

 Homework in course that I had learned.

-Code was written according to teacher's coding guidelines and using doxygen.
+Code was written according to teacher's coding guidelines.

 # Ex1